zeusta/Docs/extensions/Guide By Functions/Magento 2/Dropship.md

 Do you know that 45 - 90% of all business expenses are as results of inventory costs? (upstreamcommerce.com).
 Therefore, it is vital to have an effective inventory management strategy in order to save costs and gain profits.

-Dropship for Magento 2 is one extension from Order Success solution, which allows your suppliers to ship items to customers directly.
+Dropship for Magento 2 is one module from Order Success solution, which allows your suppliers to ship items to customers directly.
 This plugin is:

 •	Compatible with Magento CE 2.1.x